 She worked with Charles Babbage, a man who is most famous for making a machine that didn’t quite work.
 A testament to the role of failure in the making of every success.
 One challenge she faced is that given that his computer, known as the Babbage engine, wasn’t quite working, so she had to write a virtual program.
 That’s right.
 She wrote code for a system that didn’t quite exist yet (To be specific, she translated a paper from French to English and in doing so added notes, which included a program – her actual translation, and notes, are here).
 Not too shabby.

 If you complain about your compiler being slow, or about web standards not being followed, take a humility pill.
 At least the stuff you hate actually exists.
-I just try and imagine the conversations she must have had with her friends in 1843:
+Try and imagine the conversations she must have had with her friends in 1843:

 Friend: So Ada, what did you do yesterday?
 I went for a horse ride and picked some flowers.